linuxacademy/serverless-blog/content/post/choose-the-right-tools.md

 * Atomic Deploys
 * Instant Cache Invalidation

-Traditionally, you would use tools like Wordpress to deliver a blog to the public.
-Wordpress works for a lot of organizations, but not everyone needs all of the complexity that comes with Wordpress.
+Traditionally, you would use tools like WordPress to deliver a blog to the public.
+WordPress works for a lot of organizations, but not everyone needs all of the complexity that comes with WordPress.

 For the Serverless Academy blog, we want to optimize for reads.
 The content is mostly static: blog posts that we write and you read.
 Traffic should show that reading far outweighs writing in our system.
 Therefore, we don't really need: